gbersac/blog/monad_transformer/MonadTransformer.md

 ```

 ## Conclusion
-This is an article which explore the [cats EitherT](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/data/EitherT.scala) function we are using at work.
+This is an article which explore the [cats EitherT](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/data/EitherT.scala) class we are using at work.
 This as proven to be very usefull and recommand using it.